What Will You Study

 A Level AAB

-Required Subjects Applicants should have evidence of language learning ability, such as an A level grade B, AS level grade B or GCSE grade A in another foreign language.
+Required Subjects A level Chinese, or if this is to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A or 7 in a foreign language.
 Native Mandarin speakers will not be accepted onto this scheme.

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.